ammarahm-ed/react-native-mmkv-storage/docs/asyncapi.md

-# Promise API
+# Async API

-A promise based api is provided.
+A promise or `async/await` based api is available.
+When the application loads, your first call to get/set data should be asynchronous because we will init the database in the first call.

 First we create a default MMKV Instance